 - Ask how donors wish to be acknowledged (such as on your organization's website or in the annual report)

 A code of ethics can be a useful tool in guiding your staff and volunteers to practice ethical fundraising.

-For example, the Code of Ethical Standards from the Association of Fundraising Professionals (AFP) states that a fundraiser aspires to build personal confidence and public support by being trustworthy, practicing honesty in relationships, and being accountable for professional, organizational and public behavior.
+The Code of Ethical Standards from the Association of Fundraising Professionals (AFP), for example, states that a fundraiser aspires to build personal confidence and public support by being trustworthy, practicing honesty in relationships, and being accountable for professional, organizational and public behavior.
 Members of AFP, an organization that promotes ethical and effective fundraising worldwide, must observe the code or risk being denied membership.